-Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
+Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 discouraging anti-social behaviour.
+SEA 5: to maintain and enhance employment opportunities in the NP area.
+1. Will this policy deliver or help to deliver improved employment opportunities?
+U+ U+ U+ U+ SEA 6: To maintain and enhance the vitality of the countryside and town centres.
+1. Will the policy protect or enhance the viability and vitality of the town centres?
+U+ U+ U+ U+ 2.
+Will the policy protect or enhance open areas outside the town centre?
+0 0 0 0 SEA 7: To retain and enhance the factors which are conducive to wealth creation, 1.
+Does the policy protect, employment opportunities in plan area? = = = = including personal creativity and attractiveness to investors 2.
+Does the policy encourage or deliver more employment opportunities in accessible locations?
+U + U+ U+ U+ SEA 8: To diversify the local economy 1.
+Does the policy assist in diversifying the local economy in Malton and Norton?
+0 U+ U+ U+ SEA 9: To protect and enhance biodiversity in the River Derwent SAC and SSSI 1.
 Does the policy protect or enhance the River Derwent SAC and SSSI? = = = = 2.
 Does the policy protect or enhance protected flora and fauna?
 U - U- U- U+ U- 3.
-Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure? = = U + = SEA 10: To maintain and enhance the quality and character of the landscape 1.
-What impact would this policy have on the Visually Important Undeveloped Areas in the plan area? = 0 U + U - U + U - SEA 11: Reduce long distance commuting and congestion by reducing the need to 1.
+Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure? = = U+ = SEA 10: To maintain and enhance the quality and character of the landscape 1.
+What impact would this policy have on the Visually Important Undeveloped Areas in the plan area? = 0 U + U - U + U -

+Proposed SEA objective Appraisal prompts RC1 RC2 CF1 N1 SEA 11: Reduce long distance commuting and congestion by reducing the need to 1.
 Would this policy encourage people to walk and cycle rather than travel by car?
 U + = = Utravel.
-2. Would this policy lead to highway impacts that would require highway mitigation = U- AND U+ = = measures?3.
-Will the policy protect or enhance access to public rights of way?
-U+ = 0 = SEA 12: To ensure future development is resilient to climate change such as development is not 1.
-Does the policy lead to development in areas at risk of flooding e.g. within the Flood Zone 3 or b or within the rapid inundation zone? = = 0 = vulnerable to flooding, or will increase the risk of flooding elsewhere 2.
-Does the policy lead to increases in flood risk to people and property in the plan area? = = 0 = SEA 13: To conserve and where appropriate enhance the historical Does the policy conserve or enhance designated heritage asset? = U + = = significance of the and cultural environment.
-0 0
+2. Would this policy lead to highway impacts that would require highway mitigation = U- AND U+ = = measures?
+3. Will the policy protect or U+ = 0 = enhance access to public rights of way?
+SEA 12: To ensure future development is resilient to climate change such as development is not vulnerable to flooding, 1.
+Does the policy lead to development in areas at risk of flooding e.g. within the Flood Zone 3 or b or within the rapid inundation zone?
+U- U- U- Uor will increase the risk of flooding elsewhere 2.
+Does the policy lead to increases in flood risk to people and property in the plan area? = = = = SEA 13: To conserve and where appropriate enhance the significance 3 of the historical and cultural Does the policy conserve or enhance the significance of the designated heritage asset? = U+ = = environment.
+Does the policy conserve or enhance the significance of the non-designated heritage assets? = U 0 0 SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
+0 0 0 0 SEA 15: To make the most efficient use of land Does the policy focus development towards previously developed land.
+0 + + + Does the policy focus on maximising efficient uses of land?

-&lt;sup>3 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
+3 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting" (NPPF Glossary)